myhro/docs-content/content/reference/api/index.md

 weight = 100
 +++

-# The Giant Swarm API
+# remove your key kord!

-# remove your key kord
+# The Giant Swarm API V1

 The Giant Swarm API is a simple, mostly RESTful JSON based API, which can be accessed over an encrypted HTTPS connection.
-The API is used by the Giant Swarm ```swarm``` CLI command and should be incorporated into your software where programatic control over your infrastructure is required.
+The API is used by the Giant Swarm `swarm` CLI command and should be incorporated into your software where programatic control over your infrastructure is required.

 *Note: The Giant Swarm API and this documentation is still in alpha and should be expected to change over time.*

 ## The Basics
-The following information should get you familiarized with the use of the Giant Swarm API.
-[Please open a ticket](https://github.com/giantswarm/docs-content/issues) and let us know how we can improve upon it.
+The following information is intended to familiarize you with the use of the Giant Swarm API.
+If you have a suggestion on how to improve the documentation, [Please open a ticket](https://github.com/giantswarm/docs-content/issues).

-The following types of management methods are supported by the Giant Swarm API, in addition to the [authentication methods](#auth):
+There are several types of management methods supported by the Giant Swarm API:

 1. [Organization](#org)
 1. [Application](#app)